AgarwalConsulting/elixir_training/docs/slides.md

 ---

-Processes are dirt cheap!
+- Processes are dirt cheap!

-Use lots of them!
+- Use lots of them!
 Lots!

-Focus on their interactions
+- Focus on their interactions

 .content-credits[http://www2.imm.dtu.dk/courses/02157/DTU-BeamsterThinking.pdf]

----

-### Tasks

-- `Task.start`

-- `Task.start_link`

----
-class: center, middle

-Return value enables tasks to be used in supervision trees.

----
-class: center, middle

-`Task.async` + `Task.await`

 ---
 class: center, middle